How can businesses set up and accept recurring payments from customers?

 Monthly subscription | Invoices Free: £0 Invoices Plus: £20 |

 Square’s invoicing software comes as a free or paid plan – recurring payments are available with both.
-The paid version also offers automatic conversion of quotes into invoices, creation of templates, personalised invoices, etc. If you don’t want to send invoices, the payment link option has no monthly fee.
+The paid version also offers automatic conversion of quotes into invoices, creation of templates, personalised invoices, etc. If you don’t want to send invoices, the payment links have no monthly fee.

 The platform integrates with many external apps, though not as flexibly as GoCardless.
 You can, however, expand the Square subscriptions with more complex subscription features from the likes of Billforward and Churn Buster.